Semi-parametric Bernstein-von Mises in Linear Inverse Problems: Results for specific priors

-So we see that many common choices of Gaussian process priors for $\pi_f$ lead to the Bernstein-von Mises result for the marginal posterior of $\theta$.
-Although the precise appropriate notion of smoothness differs from case to case, the condition is every time that the regularity $\alpha$ of the prior and the regularity $\beta$ of the true $f_0$ should satisfy the constraints $1/2 < \alpha < 2\beta - 1/2$.
-In other words it is not necessary that the prior $\pi_f$ is tuned optimally, leading to an optimal contraction rate for the marginal posterior of $f$.
-It is fine if the prior is undersmoothing, and a limited degree of oversmoothing is allowed as well.
-This phenomenon has been observed before in several other instances of the semiparametric Bernstein-von Mises theorem, see for instance \cite{castillo}, \cite{rene}, \cite{ismaeljudith}.
+The preceding examples show that many common choices of Gaussian process priors $\pi_f$ lead to the Bernstein-von Mises result for the marginal posterior of $\theta$.

+Although the appropriate notion of smoothness depends on the prior, in the example of the heat equation the regularity $\alpha$ of the prior and the regularity $\beta$ of the true $f_0$ should satisfy the constraints $1/2 < \alpha < 2\beta - 1/2$.
+Thus the prior $\pi_f$ need not be tuned for obtaining an optimal contraction rate for $f$.
+Both prior undersmoothing, and a limited degree of oversmoothing are permitted.
+This phenomenon has been observed also in other instances of the semi-parametric Bernstein-von Mises theorem, see for instance \cite{castillo}, \cite{rene}, \cite{ismaeljudith}.

+In the deconvolution example the permitted range is $1/2<\alpha<2\beta+2p-3/2$.
+This shows that the ``smoothening" effect of the operator $K_{\theta_0}$ has a direct effect on the Bernstein von-Mises phenomenon.
+The smoother the convolution kernel, the more the prior can oversmooth the truth, as the upper bound $2\beta+2p-3/2$ increases with $p$.
+In the case of a super smooth kernel, this restriction disappears completely and the BvM holds for virtually any Gaussian prior on $f$.